theschuebs/phase-0-tracks/web_dev/request_cycle/web_servers.md

 #What are some of the key design philosophies of the Linux operating system?

 * Linux is a multiuser, multi-tasking system with a full set of UNIX compatible tools.
-It adheres to traditional UNIX semantics and there are three main bodies of code: THE KERNEL, THE SYSTEM LIBRARIES< and THE SYSTEM UTILITIES.
+It adheres to traditional UNIX semantics and there are three main bodies of code: THE KERNEL, THE SYSTEM LIBRARIES, and THE SYSTEM UTILITIES.
 From what I read, it sounds like cost is a primary reason Linux is popular.
 It's free and flexible.
 Unix is proprietary.

 #In your own words, what is a VPS (virtual private server)?
 What, according to your research, are the advantages of using a VPS?